LuckyToaster/advanced_dbs_p1/README.md

 ### 1 - List of all people who have studied at the UPM or UAM.
 First, we do a **match** to obtain the 2 EducationalCentres we are interested in.

-Then, we do a lookup with the Person collection, where we will obtain 2 documents, one for each university, each with an array of Person documents called 'students_who_went_there'
+Then, we do a **lookup** with the Person collection, where we will obtain 2 documents, one for each university, each with an array of Person documents called 'students_who_went_there'.

 We then use **unwind** to flatten our result, which results in an array of EducationalCentre documents each with a 'students_who_went_there' field with a single Person Document, so this operation is like a flatten.

-Because we want to obtain a list of students as a result, we use **replaceRoot** Finally, we use **project** to obtain only a list of Person documents containing only an ObjectId and name field
+Because we want to obtain a list of students as a result, we use **replaceRoot**

+Finally, we use **project** to obtain only a list of Person documents containing only an ObjectId and name field

 ```